Jakob-Strobl/exclaim-grammar/readme.md

 **[lexer.md](spec/lexer.md)**: Token definitions and lexical analysis information.

 **[grammophone.md](spec/grammaphone.md)**: Grammar used with [this tool: mdaines/grammophone](https://github.com/mdaines/grammophone).
-I had to add a couple tweaks to get this grammar working on that project in the time.
+I had to add a couple tweaks to get this grammar working on that project at the time.